-Figure 6.3 Conceptual illustration of Hastings and Main Streets, looking west, showing potential development, public realm enhancement and local economic revitalization.
+Conceptual Illustration of Powell Street and Jackson Avenue during the annual Powell Street Festival in Oppenheimer Park, looking northwest, showing potential development, public realm enhancement and local economic revitalization

-6.6 Hastings Street (including Hastings East - M1)
+6.6 Hastings Street (including Hastings East - M-1)

 Hastings Street is the principal street of the DTES, crossing most neighbourhoods and serving as a significant regional transportation route.
 This street has always had different character areas along its stretch, and today it still embodies different roles as it passes through different neighbourhoods.
-In certain sections, it was once a historic "great street", with a vibrant commercial and retail function, with high pedestrian volumes and numerous small businesses serving local residents.
+In certain sections, it was once a historic "great street", a vibrant commercial and retail function, with high pedestrian volumes and numerous small businesses serving local residents.
 Today, certain sections of Hastings Street serve as a living room for people living in single room occupancy hotels (SROs).
 For these DTES residents, Hastings Street is a place to meet friends, get support, access services and feel like they belong.

-An objective of the plan is to make Hastings Street a "great street" again, with focussed efforts on building vibrant hubs along different sections to meet the needs of the communities through which it passes.
-To do this, the plan addresses the Hastings Street corridor in three parts: Hastings - West (Victory Square), Hastings - Centre (DEOD - Sub-area 1), and Hastings - East (M1) for which smaller sub-areas have been proposed (Heatley Avenue to Campbell Avenue, Campbell Avenue to Glen Drive, and Glen Drive to Clark Drive).
-Further, it sets the foundation for additional work to develop and detailed urban design framework including a public realm plan for this significant corridor.
+An objective of the plan is to make Hastings Street a "great street" again, with focused efforts on building vibrant hubs along different sections to meet the needs of the communities through which it passes.
+To do this, the plan addresses the Hastings Street corridor in three parts: Hastings - West (Victory Square), Hastings - Centre (DEOD - Sub-area 1), and Hastings - East (M-1) for which smaller sub-areas have been proposed (Heatley Avenue to Campbell Avenue, Campbell Avenue to Glen Drive, and Glen Drive to Clark Drive).

+Further, it sets the foundation for additional work to develop a detailed urban design framework including a public realm plan for this significant corridor.

-The most significant change to Hastings Street in the plan is establishing a new mixed-use neighbourhood in Hastings - East, from Heatley Avenue to Clark Drive, currently zoned for industrial use (M1).
-This area is currently designated as "let-go" in the Industrial Lands Policies and has been an area of Council direction for consideration of residential development pending supporting policy for many years.
+The most significant change to Hastings Street in the plan is establishing a new mixeduse neighbourhood in Hastings - East, from Heatley Avenue to Clark Drive, currently zoned for industrial use (M-1).
+This area is currently designated as "let-go" in the Industrial Lands Policies and has been an area of that could be considered for residential development pending supporting policy.
 This area will include a mix of housing types, and will leverage new social housing in addition to creating a local-serving retail and service area to serve the existing Strathcona community as well as new residents.